Actively working on

 The ETHICAL HACKER ~ Acidemia

-is a political suspense thriller novel involving the politics of power and medicine at a teaching hospital campus.
+is a psychological suspense thriller novel involving the politics of power, medicine, and whispers at a teaching hospital campus with patients in the crosshairs.

 The ETHICAL HACKER ~ Verdict